Skip to content

 As organizations prepare for Copilot, structure becomes even more critical.
 Poor metadata leads to poor AI outcomes.

-Integrating Architecture with Design and Adoption
+Integrating Architecture With Adoption and Governance

 When users understand why SharePoint is organized the way it is, adoption improves naturally.
+The structure becomes easier to follow because it reflects how people actually work.

 Common Architecture and Metadata Problems We Fix